hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 > **Note 3:**
 >
 > Talk to the folks at HMS RC to find out which packages are already installed, and also about the best way to install R packages locally.
 They have a [how-to guide available online](https://wiki.med.harvard.edu/Orchestra/PersonalRPackages) for installing packages locally, if you feel comfortable trying it on your own.

-> **NOTE:** If you were using X11 forwarding to view images, you could include the `--x11` flag in the interactive command:
-`srun --pty -p interactive -t 0-12:00 --x11 --mem 36G /bin/bash`.
-Details regarding X11 forwarding are available on the [HMS RC wiki](https://wiki.rc.hms.harvard.edu/display/O2/Using+X11+Applications+Remotely).

 ## Running R scripts on O2